vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

  </table>

-I tested these 2 baluns at different powers, expecting the smaller core to not handle higher power well.
+I tested these 2 current baluns at different powers, expecting the smaller core to not handle higher power well.

 For the smaller version, I used 16 watts key down power, and for the larger LO1238 cores I used 50W - both for 5 minutes, and then measured the temperature rise of the cores.
 I tested the smaller balun with a 100R load as well as with a 200R load - I wanted to test 'off spec' efficiencies.